datechies/Edit-Like/Readme.md

 LAST UPDATED ON 2022-07-09

 ### <b>Contact Us<b>
-If there are any questions regarding this privacy policy, you may contact us at below email address. maildatechies@gmail.com
+If there are any questions regarding this privacy policy, you may contact us at below email address.<br>
+maildatechies@gmail.com